jinxmcg/demotime/README.md

 6. Delete uploaded file file
 7. Invented some tests to learn and play with the pytest and flask testing environment

+# Todo
+[] validatate of the uploaded file
+[] optimize to write the preview to file/mongo

 Estimated time to learn and develop:
 5:30h